lyswhut/lrc-file-parser/README.md

     console.log(lines) // lines is array of all lyric text },
   offset: 150, // offset time(ms), default is 150 ms
+  playbackRate: 1, // playback rate, default is 1
   isRemoveBlankLine: true // is remove blank line, default is true })